Updated: Jun 30, 2022

 Traumatized by the transatlantic journey where north of 2.4 million of my ancestors perished, the very first of us reached Jamestown having no idea what it was to eat gizzards, scraped ribs, neck bones and chitterlings.
 In fact, great losses of life were incurred because of the introduction of that meat-heavy diet upon a mostly plant-based people.
 So, in an effort to stem those losses, slave owners shipped seeds and food familiar to our ancestors such as rice, millet, grains, okra, maize, sugar beets, yams, cassava, kidney beans and peanuts for awhile.

 It was only over time and out of necessity that our palettes adapted to discarded entrails and the mostly inedible body parts that represented the literal garbage of the plantation.

 Masters of the art of making lemonade from lemons, our ancestors turned those trashed intestines, bones, feet and bitter greens into an herbaceous, flavorful source of sustenance that later made its‘ way to the tables of the big house and plates of the slave masters, their guests and their kin.

 By the 1960’s, what was formerly known plantation food became what we’ve come to embrace as soul food.

 While representing a mere 15% of the US population, African-Americans top the leaderboard in deaths from heart attacks, strokes, most cancers and come in a close 2nd place to our Hispanic brethren in deaths from diabetes.

-In revising soul food to an embrace of its’ origins in ancestral food, we extend, not only our history but a much needed lifeline to health-wealth.
+In revising soul food to an embrace of its’ origins in healthy variations of ancestral food, we extend, not only our history but a much needed lifeline to health-wealth.

 So, the next time your vegan sister or brother begins a conversation about the power of plants, open your soul to receive a helping of that ancestral soul food.